Non-degenerate pumping of superconducting resonator parametric amplifier with evidence of phase-sensitive amplification: Abstract

 \section{Abstract}

 Superconducting resonator parametric amplifiers are potentially important components for a wide variety of fundamental physics experiments and utilitarian applications.
-We propose and realise an operation scheme that achieves amplification through the use of non-degenerate pumps, which addresses two key challenges in the design of parametric amplifiers: non-continuous gain across the band over which amplification is possible, and pump-tone removal.
-We have experimentally demonstrated the non-degenerate pumping scheme using a half-wave resonator amplifier based on NbN thin-film, and measured peak gain of $26\,\mathrm{dB}$ and 3-dB bandwidth of $0.5\,\mathrm{MHz}$.
+We propose and realise an operating scheme that achieves amplification through the use of non-degenerate pumps, which addresses two key challenges in the design of parametric amplifiers: non-continuous gain across the amplification band and pump-tone removal.
+We have experimentally demonstrated the non-degenerate pumping scheme using a half-wave resonator amplifier based on NbN thin-film, and measured a peak gain of $26\,\mathrm{dB}$ and 3-dB bandwidth of $0.5\,\mathrm{MHz}$.
 The two non-degenerate pump tones were positioned $\sim10$ bandwidths above and below the frequency at which peak gain occurs.
-We have found the non-degenerate pumping scheme to be more stable compared to the usual degenerate pumping scheme in terms of gain drift against time, by a factor of 4.
+We have found the non-degenerate pumping scheme to be more stable compared to the usual degenerate pumping scheme in terms of gain drift over time, by a factor of 4.
 This scheme also retains the usual flexibility of NbN resonator parametric amplifiers in terms of reliable amplification in a $\sim4\,\mathrm{K}$ environment, and is suitable for cross-harmonic amplification.
-The use of pump at different frequencies allows phase-sensitive amplification when the signal tone is degenerate with the idler tone.
-A gain of $23\,\mathrm{dB}$ and squeezing ratio of $6\,\mathrm{dB}$ have been measured.
+The use of pump tones at different frequencies allows phase-sensitive amplification when the signal tone is degenerate with the idler tone.
+A gain of $23\,\mathrm{dB}$ and squeezing ratio of $6\,\mathrm{dB}$ were measured.